My Golden Visa immigration services logo

 5

-Residence permits will be valid for 10 years and are subject to one renewal for another 10 years.
+Residence permits are initially valid for 10 years and can be renewed once for another 10 years.
+To extend the permit, the investment must be maintained.

 Prospects of Obtaining Hungary Permanent Residence and Citizenship